projectatomic/atomic-site/source/blog/2015-05-19-bugfix-container-software-in-place.html.md

 ---
 title: Bugfix Container Software In Place
 author: aweiteka
-date: 2015-05-15 20:47:56 UTC
+date: 2015-05-19 17:54:07 UTC
 tags: atomic, docker, development, vagrant
 comments: true
 published: true
 ---

 Debugging container applications can be frustrating.
 Last week a few of us got together to hack on [Atomicapp](https://github.com/projectatomic/atomicapp) and the [Nulecule specification](https://github.com/projectatomic/nulecule).
-The codebase was moving fast so I hit a few bugs.
+The codebase was moving fast, so I hit a few bugs.
 The problem was the application I was running was in a container and the bug was difficult to reproduce on my local workstation.
 The python traceback output suggested it was a simple fix so I wanted to just edit the code in place in the container and keep moving.
 But then how would I get the code onto my local development box and into my git repository?
 And how could I test this code change?

 My approach was to bindmount the source from the local workstation into the container so the files being edited can remain in the local git repository.